redis/node-redis/docs/v3-to-v4.md

 #### No `message`-like event

-In V4, you don't need to add listener to the `message`-like events(items 5 to 11 of the above list), you can get the message directly in `subscribe`-like commands.
+In V4, you don't need to add listener to the `message`-like events(items 5 to 10 of the above list), you can get the message directly in `subscribe`-like commands.

 The second argument of these commands is a callback, which will be triggered every time there is a message published to the channel.

 The third argument to these commands is a boolean to set `bufferMode` (default `false`).
 If it's set to `true` you will receive a buffer instead of a string.

 The `subscribe`-like commands return a promise.
-If the server returns `ok` the promise will be fulfilled, otherwise the promise will be rejected.
+If the command is executed successfully the promise will be fulfilled, otherwise the promise will be rejected.

 ```typescript
 import { createClient } from 'redis';